sandhje/spanner/README.md

 #### LocalFilesystemResource

 The local filesystem resource serves stuff that is on your local filesystem to the adapter.
 Upon construction of the LocalFilesystemResource object a path to the resource location has to be passed, this can be either a file or a directory.
-If the LocalFilesystemResource is passed a directory the resource's load operation will look for the requested file in ./{environment}/{file}.{ext} and if not found in ./{file}.{ext} If the LocalFilesystemResource is passed a file the resource's load operation will look for {file}.{environment}.{ext} and if not found {file}.{ext}.
-The extension depends on the used adapter.
+If the LocalFilesystemResource is passed a directory the resource's load operation will look for the requested file in ./{environment}/{file}.{ext} and if not found in ./{file}.{ext}.
+If the LocalFilesystemResource is passed a file the resource's load operation will look for ./{file}.{environment}.{ext} and if not found ./{file}.{ext}.
+The file extension depends on the adapter used.

 #### Creating your own resource